-We plan to continue the following actions in FY2024 to further identify, mitigate and combat modern slavery risks:
+We plan to continue the following actions in FY2025 to further identify, mitigate and combat modern slavery risks:

-Focus area Measure Our supply chain Procurement Risk Assessment Continue to assess new suppliers through our Contract Risk Assessment process.
+Focus Area Measure Our Supply Chain Procurement Risk Assessment Continue to assess suppliers through our Contract Risk Assessment process.
 This will mitigate the risk of Export Finance Australia engaging suppliers that may have been involved in any critical events or have been the subject of any adverse media.
-Supply Chain Transparency Continue to provide transparency around our supply chain by publishing on our website (twice a year) a list of all supply contracts being performed or entered into within the previous 12 months v a value of \$100,000 (incl.
-GST) or more (Senate Order for Entity Contracts (Murray Motion)).
+Review and update the Contract Risk Assessment process with further focus on modern slavery and human rights related areas.
+Supply Chain Transparency Continue to provide transparency around our supply chain by publishing on our website (twice a year) a list of all supply contracts being performed or entered into within the previous 12 months with a value of \$100,000 (GST inclusive) or more (Senate Order for Entity Contracts (Murray Motion)).
 Procurement Framework and Processes Bolster our procurement capability and consider enhancements to our procurement framework and processes.
 Increasing the usage of pre-approved Commonwealth Government Vendor Panels.
 These panels have been established by way of evaluating (amongst other criteria) the vendors' credentials and ability to provide goods and/or services in an ethical manner.
+We are continuing to understand the level of modern slavery assessment that the Commonwealth Government Vendor Panels conduct on vendors before a vendor is authorised to join the panel and on an ongoing basis.
 We are also undertaking a review of our Supplier Code of Conduct (which sets out expectations for our Suppliers on their supply chains) and our Supplier Standard Agreements.
-Our transactions Transactional Anti-Bribery and Corruption Procedures We will continue to review our Transactional Anti-Bribery and Corruption Procedures to ensure there is a clear risk-based escalation mechanism to senior management for any material concerns relating to a customer, transaction or project, including around modern slavery issues and procurement processes (in addition to existing escalation mechanisms, including under the Issue and Incident Reporting Policy and as part of the Transaction Risk Assessment Process).
-Transaction Risk Assessment We will continue to review our Transaction Risk Assessment process to enhance our 'Know Your Customer' checks, Customer Due Diligence and assessment of broader transaction, industry and jurisdiction risks including in relation to modern slavery.
-We are updating our systems including the implementation of an automated and ongoing transaction risk screening tool.
-We are implementing recommendations for further enhancements to our Transaction Risk Assessment processes following an independent review.
-External engagement - Bribery Prevention Network In FY2024 we will continue to be involved with the Bribery Prevention Network.
-We will continue to leverage our engagement to promote greater awareness amongst Australian businesses (including SMEs) in detecting, preventing and addressing bribery and corruption, particularly when dealing with overseas jurisdictions.
+Our Transactions Transaction Risk Assessment Having implemented new Transaction Risk Assessment systems, tools and processes in FY2024, in accordance with our risk-based approach we will continue to strengthen our enhanced due diligence, ongoing monitoring and assessment of broader transaction, industry and jurisdiction risks including in relation to modern slavery.
 External engagement - OECD We will continue to work with the OECD on key areas including in relation to further implementation of the OECD Council Recommendation on Bribery and Officially Supported Export Credits and in relation to responsible business conduct.
-An Export Finance Australia representative is on the Australian National Contact Point (AusNCP) Board.
-This serves as an initiative to help raise awareness of the OECD Guidelines for Multinational Enterprises.
 We will continue to promote awareness around preventing and addressing bribery and corruption with our customers.